 Paul Kominers ('12, Economics and Political Science Major) is the project manager at Democracy Works for the Voting Information Project (VIP), which seeks to offer an array of cutting edge tools that provide voters with access to customized election information.
 While at MIT, he took classes in the anthropology department with Professor Susan Silbey.
 Those classes helped teach him to think about actors at every level of a system, and sparked his interest in law and society, the public perception of science, and corruption.
 Paul maintains a personal site and is active on Twitter (@pkominers).

-David Lowry ('07, Anthropology major) completed his PhD in anthropology at UNC-Chapel Hill in 2012.
-For his dissertation, he conducted ethnographic research with Christian missionaries from the Lumbee Indian community of North Carolina.
+David Shane Lowry ('07, Anthropology major) completed his PhD in anthropology at UNC-Chapel Hill in 2012.
+For his dissertation, he conducted ethnographic research with missionaries, healthcare providers, and humanitarians from the Lumbee Indian community of North Carolina.
 He spent the 2012-2013 academic year as a lecturer at American University.
-In Fall of 2013, he joined the faculty of the Rosalind Franklin School of Medicine and Science, where he advises first year medical students, and teaches about the social implications of medicine and scientific research related to health.
-You can access David's blog here.
+Between 2013-2017, he taught medical students at Chicago Medical School (RFUMS).
+He is now an Associate Professor of Anthropology at Biola University (Los Angeles).
+He is developing an anthropology of basketball superstar Michael Jordan.
+Email David at email@example.com.

 Laura Martini ('08, Anthropology minor, Mech E major) is a product designer based in Palo Alto, California.
 From MIT she went to Stanford, where she studied in the human-centered design program affiliated with the d.School while earning an MS in Product Design.
 She has found ethnography — interviewing, participant-observation, understanding a system from someone else's perspective — to be essential to the design process (and an Anthropology Minor to be helpful in landing an internship with IDEO).
 Check out her blog and portfolio here.